puppetlabs/puppetlabs-docker_platform/README.md

 ##Description

 This module lets you use Puppet to implement the Docker container system across a Puppet-managed infrastructure.
-It includes classes and defines to install the Docker daemon, manage images and containers accross different nodesets, and run commands inside containers.
+It includes classes and defines to install the Docker daemon, manage images and containers across different nodesets, and run commands inside containers.

 ##Setup